-Newspapers in the United States provide many services to their readers; most importantly, they shine a light on governmental actions and promote literacy of the masses.
+Newspapers in the United States provide many services to their readers; most importantly, they shine a light on governmental actions and promote community literacy.

 Research suggests students who actively use newspapers in their curriculum demonstrate improved reading skills, verbal interactions, student motivation and behavior, achievement scores and awareness of the world and their communities.

-While we encourage the development of young readers, we at the CT also strive to provide meaningful information about the actions and policies of local and state governing bodies.
+We at the CT also strive to provide meaningful information about the actions and policies of local and state governing bodies.
 We do this because your government is owned by you, the taxpayer, and we believe you deserve to know what you are paying for.
-The government keeps all sorts of records regarding business operations.
-All citizens have the right to see these records.
+Government bodies are the keepers of all sorts of records regarding business operations.
+Citizens have the right to see these records.
 Each state has a law guaranteeing these rights, called the Sunshine Law.

 We at the CT are protectors of this law and the First Amendment, meaning we are watchdogs for the citizenry, reporting on how governing bodies conduct business.

-We take this job seriously, and hold every official’s feet to the fire when it comes to operating in an efficient, cost-effective, legal and transparent manner.
-In this edition you will find a story on a lawsuit involving the Clay County Commission and the State Auditor’s Office, for which research was done by accessing public records.
+We take this job seriously, and hold every official accountable when it comes to operating in an efficient, cost-effective, legal and transparent manner.
+In this edition you will find a story on the end of a lengthy lawsuit involving the Clay County Commission and the State Auditor’s Office, for which research was done by accessing public records.

 So, whether you read the Courier-Tribune for coverage of government or to educate your children, please join us in celebrating National Newspapers in Education and Sunshine weeks.